zygomare/gee_downloader/README.md

 requirements:
-`rasterio, earthengine-api, google-cloud-bigquery, db_dtypes`

-In the browser, create a new project on google cloud, and enable big query + Google Earth Engine in your gcloud project (also register your project to use G.E.E.: https://code.earthengine.google.com/register)
+`rasterio, earthengine-api, google-cloud-bigquery, db_dtypes` Install the `gcloud CLI` on your machine (https://cloud.google.com/sdk/docs/install) In the browser, create a new project on google cloud, and enable big query + Google Earth Engine in your gcloud project (also register your project to use G.E.E.: https://code.earthengine.google.com/register)